 - Conventional therapies, such as physiotherapy, occupational therapy, speech and language therapy

-- Complementary therapies, such as aromatherapy, reflexology, yoga
+- Complementary therapies, such as aromatherapy , reflexology , yoga and Tai Chi

-- Changes in life-style, for exampe diet and nutrition
+- Changes in life-style, for example diet and nutrition

 - Surgical treatments.

-It’s always important to understand the choices of treatment offered to you, so if you are ever unsure about your options or find some information difficult to understand, please discuss with your doctor who will be able to talk you through everything.
+It is always important to understand the choices of treatment offered to you, so if you are ever unsure about your options or find some information difficult to understand, you should talk with your doctor who will be able to explain anything that is unclear.

 Who can advise on the best treatment for me?